-God the Father and Jesus are two separate beings.
+God the Father and Jesus are two separate and distinct Beings.
 Jesus is divine, but He is not God the Father.
-In the divine plan for the redemption of the world, the Father committed everything into the hands of the Son (Matt.11:27; Col. 1:19).
+In the divine plan for the redemption of the world, the Father committed everything into the hands of the Son (Matthew 11:27; Colossians 1:19).

 In verse 27 of this passage, the phrase “he is excepted” is to emphasize that God the Father is not included in the things that are put under Christ’s feet.
 Paul is careful to avoid any suggestion that would exalt the Son above the Father.
 He sees God as having delegated certain powers to Christ for the fulfillment of their united plans for the conquest of sin, but clearly recognized that the eternal relationships of Father and Son are not overthrown because of the part played by Christ in the great controversy.